Ragwon County: Economy

 The local economy is centered on fishing.
 Abalone are harvested abundantly from Ragwon Bay.
 The processing of marine goods is also a developed local business.
 Local agriculture is dominated by maize.
 There are also orchards and a small amount of heavy industry.

+The Ragwon County Offshore Farm was inaugurated on 30 August 2025, with Kim Jong Un attending.
+It is the second offshore farm constructed by North Korea.

 Transportation

 Ragwŏn county is served by the P'yŏngra line of the Korean State Railway.